Bucharest

 Bucharest offers a lot in the way of antiques.
 There are plenty of art galleries and antique shops along Calea Victoriei and around the Old Historical Centre that are worth checking out.

-Whatever you are looking for you will find it here at Baneasa Shopping City.
+Whatever you are looking for, you'll find it here at Băneasa Shopping City.
 In fact this is the largest mall in Bucharest and offers more than 220 shops.
 Besides shopping, you can also have a good lunch or dinner at one of the restaurants.

 The World Trade Center in Bucharest features elegant boutiques, art galleries, fashion and antique shops.
 There are also services such as beauty salons, banking services, grocery stores, pharmacies, post office, restaurants and cafes.

 Bucharest is served by two airports: Henri Coandă International Airport (OTP) and Aurel Vlaicu International Airport (BBU).
-The Henri Coandă International Airport is located approximately 17 kilometres from the city centre of Bucharest and the journey takes 40 minutes.
+The Henri Coandă International Airport is located approximately 17 kilometres from the city centre of Bucharest and the journey takes about 40 minutes.
 Most international and domestic flights leave regularly from here.
 Trains connect the airport and the Bucharest North Railway Station.
-You can also catch the 780 express bus line.
-Bus 783 connects the airport and the city centre and it runs throughout the whole day, every 40 minutes at night.
-You can find the buses in front if the Arrivals Terminal and the Departures Terminal.
+The trains depart every 40 minutes and the trip takes 20 minutes.
+You can also catch the 100 Express line.
+Bus 100 connects the airport and the city centre.
+By day, the bus leaves every 15 minutes and every 30 minutes at night.
+You can find the buses in front of the Arrivals Terminal and the Departures Terminal.
 Taxis can be ordered on the touch screen in the Arrivals Terminal.

-Aurel Vlaicu International Airport (BBU) is located 8 kilometres north of the city centre, and the journey takes approximately 20 minutes.
+Bucharest Băneasa Airport (BBU) is located 8 kilometres north of the city centre, and the journey takes approximately 20 minutes.
 It mainly serves charter flights for package holidays and domestic flights.
 To get to and from the airport you can catch buses 131, 335, 148, 112 and 301.
-You can also catch tram number 5 and the express route 783.
+You can also catch tram number 5 and the 100 Express line.

 Always make sure your taxi has a meter to avoid unnecessarily high fares.
 Once this has been established, you are in for a comfortable and inexpensive ride.
 Just hail a taxi down from the side of the street.
 Uber, Bolt and Yango ridesharing apps work in Bucharest, too.